spytheman/aoc2018/day19/README.md

 The brute force C solution in day19.cpp is *much* faster ...
 It runs at around ~148 000 000 instructions/s .

+(The newly generated day19_specialized.cpp is even faster: it emulates around ~1 290 000 000 ins/s, but even this will finish in ~20 hours lol)

 However the emulated program runs a quadratic algo, and N is ~10551306 .
 So the instructions needed are proportional to N^2 = 111330058305636 .